Use your outside voice … inside.

 Voice (New Students, Ages 7 through High School)

 For assistance with Class placement for your child please contact The Center.
 NEW THIS YEAR – In order to help with class placement and meet the demands of our students very busy schedules, Voice classes will be offered Monday thru Thursday evenings and on Saturday mornings by AGE.
 Once student has secured a spot in our program An assessment of student ability and experience will follow to ensure that you are in the best vocal session that we can offer you.
-Current students who have received voice placement should refer to their class recommendation evaluation.

 Jessica Mariotti Tomsic